 Production and export

-South Korea has produced and exported rockets, bombs, and projectiles containing submunitions.
-South Korea licensed the production of cluster munitions from the United States (US).
-It has licensed the production of artillery projectiles containing submunitions in Pakistan.
+South Korea has produced and exported cluster munitions, including rockets, bombs, and projectiles.
+South Korea licensed the production of cluster munitions from Pakistan and the US.

-It is unclear if cluster munition production is continuing in South Korea.
-Previously, in 2017, South Korea revealed that it did not manufacture or export cluster munitions during 2016.
-In 2014, South Korea said it produces artillery-delivered cluster munitions.
+It is unclear if cluster munitions are still produced in South Korea.
+Previously, South Korea said that no cluster munitions were manufactured or exported during 2016.
+In 2014, South Korea said it was producing artillery-delivered cluster munitions.

 The Ministry of National Defense said in 2005 that South Korea had stopped production of “old types” of cluster munitions and planned to only produce cluster munitions with self-destruct features.